 The Editorial Intern will assist the Executive Editor with content production, research, fact checking, transcribing, and scheduling.
 The intern should have excellent writing, research, editing, and computer skills.
 They will do some website management to assist with magazine content.
 Experience with writing, WordPress or blogging platforms, and demonstrable knowledge of contemporary art history is preferred.

-Please send a resume, two writing samples, and list of three references.
+Please send a resume and two writing samples.

-The Web and Design Intern will assist the Executive Director and Editor on projects related to our Five Year Anniversary Campaign and regular programs.
+The Web and Design Intern will assist the Executive Director and Executive Editor on various projects.
 This individual will assist with website updates as needed, branding-related projects, creation of marketing materials and photo editing.
-The Design and Web Intern must be comfortable using both WordPress and Photoshop.
+The Design and Web Intern must be comfortable using WordPress and Photoshop.